 But I also believe in your innate wisdom and that your body has something to say.
 That if we cultivate a caring, compassionate, and vulnerable space, we can heal those hidden spaces and walk towards a life of freedom.
 I’ve seen it; I’ve experienced it; and I believe its for you too.

-I specialize in working with women who’ve experienced trauma and also work with couples looking to strengthen their relationship and cultivate a partnership that feels like home.
-I do this through individual counseling, pre-marital counseling, and couple’s work.
-We will explore what brings you to therapy, the events that have helped shape your way of being, what patterns have brought you to the place you are, and what your deepest needs are so that, together, you can learn to befriend your story and we can heal those places of brokenness that keep you from living the best life possible.
+I work with women who are searching for a more vibrant life filled with health and wholeness, less overwhelm, and more skills to manage the every day stuff.
+I also specialize in working with women who’ve experienced traumas of all kinds.
+We will explore what brings you to therapy, the events that have helped shape your way of being, what patterns have brought you to the place you are, and what your deepest needs are so that you can learn to befriend your story, and we can heal those places of brokenness that keep you from living the best life possible.

-I work using a blend of body oriented therapies (somatic, yoga, mindfulness) with Marilyn Murray’s Parts Work, Lifespan Integration Therapy, Acceptance and Commitment Therapy, and Emotionally Focused Therapy (couple’s counseling).
+I work using a blend of body oriented therapies (somatic, yoga, mindfulness) with Marilyn Murray’s Parts Work, Lifespan Integration Therapy, and Acceptance and Commitment Therapy.
 If you have any questions about these or any other information you’ve read, please visit my FAQs page or contact me to schedule your initial session.

-I am a Licensed Mental Health Counselor Associate (MC60913453) in the state of Washington, am a Registered Yoga Faith Trainer, and have training in trauma-sensitive yoga as well as Lifespan Integration.
+I am a Licensed Mental Health Counselor Associate (MC60913453) in the state of Washington, am trained as a yoga instructor, and have training in trauma-sensitive yoga as well as Lifespan Integration.
 I have also had extensive supervision and training on the topics of body-oriented therapy and trauma.